Enter your email and password to access secured content, members only resources and discount prices.

 Earlier in the night the 2025 HIA Townsville-Central Queensland Housing and Kitchen & Bathroom Awards saw high quality projects from Rockhampton, Mackay, Whitsunday’s and Townsville recognised and rewarded for their exceptional workmanship.

 John Munro Builder won 2025 HIA Townsville-Central Queensland Home of the Year for their Lynwater project.
-This display home is a bold statement in modern design, centered around a sparkling pool that enhances seamless indoor–outdoor living.
+This display home is a bold statement in modern design, centred around a sparkling pool that enhances seamless indoor–outdoor living.
 Natural materials, curved walls, bespoke joinery and the use of smart tech create understated

 luxury.
 An outdoor kitchen and sustainable features like Sunergy® glass deliver next-level functionality, innovation and liveability.